-The average savings account has a pretty low interest rate -- the industry average is about .06%, and most basic accounts only pay .01%.
+The average savings account has a relatively low interest rate -- the industry average is about .06%, and most basic accounts only pay .01%.
 That means that every year, $100 in savings will only earn up to 6 cents in interest, earnings that barely begin to replace the value lost to inflation.

 A good high-yield savings account will offer over 2% interest on savings, and specific savings investments, like Certificates of Deposit, or CDs, will offer over 3%.
 These are simple, easy options that will maintain the value of your money.

 Get control over your spending

-A separate savings account is a smart way to discourage reckless spending and encourage financial stability and sound financial habits.
+A separate savings account is a smart way to discourage reckless spending and promote sound financial habits.

 A savings account that is entirely separate from your checking will limit access to your cash as you can't instantly transfer money between the accounts.
-While you will still have access to your savings in case of emergency, adding a few extra steps can help you learn to live on the money you have available in your checking account.
+While you will still have easy access to your emergency fund in case something happens, adding a few extra steps can help you learn to live on the money you have available in your checking account.